 Demeatria Boccella of FashionAfricana brought together Ruth and the team at Actual Size.

 The vision was to inspire, entertain, arouse visitor’s curiosity, and promote learning about the Heroes and Sheroes of our time.

-We would like to congratulate Ruth on her Oscar nomination for Best Costume Design for Black Panther.
+We would like to congratulate Ruth on her Oscar win for Best Costume Design for Black Panther.